As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 It’s easy as that.

-With TextCortex, you can drastically improve your blog posts’ quality, leads, and conversions, and you can try it for free to see if it fits your needs.
+Using TextCortex within your workflow can drastically improve your blog posts’ quality, leads, and conversions, and you can try it for free to see if it fits your needs.

 This AI tool supports your writing team, so you can easily automate and scale the whole content production process.